-2. Includes National Revenue Fund receipts and payments (previously extraordinary receipts and payments)
+^{2.} Includes National Revenue Fund receipts and payments (previously extraordinary receipts and payments) Source: National Treasury

-These spending categories are different from the functional classification published in the statistical tables, which is more closely aligned to that prescribed in the 2014 GFSM.
+These spending categories are different from the functional classification published in the statistical tables, which is consistent with what is prescribed in the 2014 GFSM.
 The level of disaggregation of the departmental spending data required by the 2014 GFSM functional data complicates budget preparation.
 As a result, the Budget Review spending data is presented by key spending categories that group departments and programmes engaged in similar activities.
 For example, in the functional classification in the statistical tables, local development and social infrastructure activities are presented as distinct individual functions, while in Chapter 5 they are grouped together as a separate category.
 The fiscal statistics are an outcome of the budget process and can only be used as a guide to categorise expenditure for budgeting purposes.
 They are not used as a framework for presenting budget allocations.